Technology

 Hugging Face /chat/completions SSE OpenAI-compatible router

 OpenAI, Ollama, Grok, DeepSeek, and Hugging Face all share OpenAIStyleToolUseProvider.
 Anthropic gets AnthropicToolUseProvider.
 Gemini gets GeminiToolUseProvider — Google emits whole functionCall objects atomically (no argument streaming), and the translator synthesizes ids since Gemini's API doesn't carry them.
+Subscription CLI sessions (Claude Code, Codex) are first-class routes too.

 Sandboxed primitives